sinedied/genaiscript-talk/slides.md

 ```

 <!--
-jQuery once simplified web development by abstracting away complexities—and I think AI needs the same today.
+jQuery once simplified web development by abstracting away complexities — and I think AI needs the same today.

 Nearly 20 years ago, jQuery changed the way we build web applications.
 It made it easier to manipulate the DOM, handle events, and create animations.
-It was a game-changer, abstracting away the complexities and quirks of cross-browser compatibility, allowing developers like me to focus on what they wanted to achieve.
-AI needs the same today.
+It was a game-changer, allowing developers like me and you to focus on what we wanted to achieve.
+Again, GenAI needs the same today.
 -->

 ---
 title: jQuery for GenAI?
 layout: cover
-background: ./images/bg2.png
+background: /images/bg2.png
 class: text-center
 zoom: 2.3
 ---